-CMAP intends to maintain the Regional ITS Architecture continuously, with updates and revisions being made as they are identified.
-Scheduled meetings with TTOC will provide input from the group on current and future ITS projects.
+CMAP intends to maintain the regional Architecture continuously, with updates and revisions being made as they are identified.
+We have fallen short of this objective, but will redouble our efforts to meet with ATTF quarterly so we can meet this goal.